cscw2015/maverick/Interim/Interim.md

 #####Cuparla Software Design

 Cuparla was designed with the aim to support political entities.
 The following figure is a screenshot of the software suite's main page.
-As shown by the picture, this software supported many functions, including "information, communication, coordination, and collaboration."
-[5]
+As shown by the picture, this software supported many functions, including "information, communication, coordination, and collaboration [5]."

 <p align="center">
 <img src="https://github.com/cscw2015/maverick/blob/master/Interim/cuparla.jpg">